 How to fix your business reputation online

-When it comes to your business’ success, a lot of it depends on what customers find when they search for you online.
-While you may provide a great product or service, your reputation can significantly impact your business’ performance despite what you have to offer.
+Much of your business’ success depends on what customers find when they search for you online.
+Your reputation can significantly impact your business’ performance, both positively and negatively.

 A good reputation has a pretty obvious impact — if your customers have a favorable view of your business, there’s a better chance they’ll buy from you.
 What may come as a shock is that there are steps you should be actively taking (aside from providing an excellent product or service) to manage, maintain or even fix your business reputation.